bkeane/stage/README.md

 > "All bachelors are unmarried." - Kant

-As Kant points out about the Synthetic v Analytic, we learn nothing of bachelors here despite the superflous language.
+As Kant [points out](https://en.wikipedia.org/wiki/Analytic%E2%80%93synthetic_distinction) we learn nothing of bachelors here despite the superflous language.

 Similarly...

-> All integrations happen before deployments.
+> "All integrations happen before deployments." - Bertrand Russell

 ...tells us nothing new.